LimitCoderGalaxy/EMERALD-UTILITY-4.0-Update-Logs/README.md

 # EMERALD UTILITY 4.0

+## Features

+- Modern Discord bot for server management, economy, achievements, moderation, and more
+- Multi-currency support (coins, gems, stardust, crystals, plasma, nebula, quantum, vortex, aurora, cosmic)
+- Advanced logging, daily backups, and global command cooldowns
+- Modern ephemeral replies using `flags: 64` for privacy (Discord.js v14+)
+- Automatic data initialization for new members (levels, balances, inventory, achievements, todos, AFK)
+- Welcome message sent to a configurable channel when a new member joins

 # Change Log

+## v4.0.5 (2025-08-09)
+- Added automatic join message: new members are welcomed in the specified channel and all user data files are initialized on join
+- All ephemeral replies now use `flags: 64` (Discord.js v14+), fully removing deprecated `ephemeral` usage and warnings
+- General code cleanup and modernization for Discord.js v14+ compatibility

+## v4.0.4 (2025-07-06)
+- Upgraded to latest `discord.js` version for all features and security updates
+- Verified and updated `/say` command for full compatibility with new Discord.js enums and channel types
+- All moderation and utility commands now fully compatible with Discord.js v14+ and above
+- General dependency and compatibility maintenance

+## v4.0.3 (2025-07-06)
+- Replaced all deprecated `ephemeral: true/false` usage with `flags: 64` for Discord.js v14+ compatibility (fixes warning)
+- Updated `/say` command to use only `flags: 64` for ephemeral replies and admin feedback
+- Verified all moderation and utility commands for modern ephemeral usage
+- General compatibility and code cleanup for Discord.js v14+

 ## v4.0.2 (2025-06-27)
 - Modernized all moderation and protection commands: `/addlevel`, `/removelevel`, `/clear`, `/lockdown`, `/lockserver`, `/antiraid`, `/antispam`, `/automod`, `/joinfilter`, `/mentionprotect`, `/raidprotection`, `/raidmode`, `/audit`